kapit4n/ng-school-events/README.md

 * Display student course to parents
 * Display student course to teachers
 * Asign Course to "2019 - 2020", Display al course to assign to school-year, working by gestion
-* Navigate to course details
+* Navigate to course details (display school year)
+* Assign/Change course to student (display school year)

 ## Pre-requisites